GeekyCoder7/OpenCore-EFI-Lenovo-Y50-70/README.md

 ### Notes:
+- Before creating an issue, please check if there is an open/closed one already related with your issue.<br>
 - In order to use iMessage and Facetime, try using `MacPro7,1` or see [#12](https://github.com/GeekyCoder7/OpenCore-EFI-Lenovo-Y50-70/issues/12#issuecomment-754111916), [#17](https://github.com/GeekyCoder7/OpenCore-EFI-Lenovo-Y50-70/issues/17).<br>
 - For those having issues with the display color, for some users the display color have a light brownish tint. <br>
 In order to fix this you need to calibrate your display colors, by going into display settings from system preferences, then click calibrate from the color tab. <br>